 Metadata and Metrics Collection

-Learn how the Amplify Agent collects data.
+Learn how NGINX Amplify Agent collects data.

 NGINX Amplify Agent collects the following types of data: